The greatest single doctrine in the Bible is the knowledge of the true gospel. You are about to learn why.

 The Kingdom of God Must Still Be Preached Today

-In the Matthew 24 (and 25) Olivet Prophecy, Christ was asked about those events that would be the signs of His Second Coming and the end of the world (age).
+In the Matthew 24 (and 25) Olivet Prophecy, Christ was asked about those events that would be the sign of His Coming and the end of the world (age).
 He answered that a number of different trends and conditions would occur first.

 But you can know!